Morley Read PhD is a freelance biologist, stills photographer and videographer currently resident in Ecuador, South America.

 Material online is classified as follows:

-25p HD clips shot with the Canon 550D/T2i starting in May 2010.
-Most of the macro work was shot in the field, not in a studio, with the Canon EF 100m macro, illumination with the Litepanels micro which can conveniently fit on the Canon macro flash lens mounting.
-Extreme macro work is shot using an Olympus Zuiko 20mm Macro Lens made in the 70's.
+25p HD clips shot with the Canon 550D/T2i and 600D/T3i from May 2010 to present.
+Most of the macro work was shot in the field, with the Canon EF 100m macro.
+Extreme macro work is shot using an Olympus Zukio 20mm Macro Lens made in the 70's.

 I also have an extensive archival collection of material shot of Hi8 (mostly not online) from 1990 to 1998 documenting expeditions to remote and interesting places in Ecuador, and my experience with Indian tribes in the Amazon.

 I specialize in recording frog calls which are useful in amphibian taxonomy and have produced several audio identification guides to the frogs of Ecuador and the Caribbean.
 In addition I have an extensive collection of nature recordings made in the Caribbean, South America and Europe, only a small fraction of this material is currently online here.
 However I recently digitized my entire audio collection so more should start appearing soon.
 Equipment used is as follows: